Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 Leaf mustards add zest to a salad mix; harvest small or full size.
 Leaf colour is best in temperate areas, it grows in the subtropics during winter.
 Mustards prefer a position in full sun with a rich, well-drained soil.
 A cool-weather crop, sow direct into rows 25 cm apart in late autumn.
 Sow 5-10 mm deep, cover with fine soil, firm down.
 It germinates well in cool, wet weather and thrives in these conditions.
 Sow every two weeks for successive crops.
 The flowers are highly attractive to beneficial insects.

-Mustard 'Golden Streaks'
+Mustard 'Golden Streaks' UT

-syn.
+Syn.
 'Green Elk', Wasabi Greens, Elk Leaves

 'Golden Streaks' is a very attractive plant with finely serrated, bright golden-green leaves.
 It is an ideal cut and come again leafy green for harvesting from baby leaf size onwards.
 It has tender, mild, spicy leaves that add flavour and zest to salads and stir-fries.
 Days to harvest: 20 days baby leaf, 40 days full size.
 This is an F1 hybrid so is not suitable for seed saving.